Debitize Review: Earn Credit Card Rewards Without the Debt

 Debitize has recently rolled out a feature to help you improve your credit by keeping your overall credit card utilization low.
 It’s no secret that credit card usage is probably one of the best ways to build and maintain your credit score.

-Personally, I keep my utilization even lower at all times so it’s usually below 20%, but you never want to even get remotely close to maxing out your credit card limit.
+Personally, I keep my utilization even lower at all times so it’s usually below 20 percent, but you never want to even get remotely close to maxing out your credit card limit.

 If you have trouble keeping up with your utilization or just really want to focus on increasing your credit score, Debitize has a premium paid feature called the Credit Optimizer that helps you keep your credit card balance low.